wittgena/wittgena.github.io/_posts/2025-10-06-RPCP-hypothesis.md

 | Applicability | Physical universe only | Cross-domain: social, cognitive, cosmic |

 Thus, CCC gestures at the right **intuition**, but lacks the **structural mechanism**.
-It confirms the RPCP view that collapse may contain seeds of emergence — but only when **reflection returns.**
+It confirms the RPCP view that collapse may contain seeds of emergence — but only when **reflection returns**.